thorrester/BigQuery-Python-BigQuery-Tableau-Example/README.md

-# BigQuery --> Python --> ensemble learning --> BigQuery --> Tableau Tutorial notebook to Predict Item Backorder
+# BigQuery --> Python --> Ensemble Learning --> BigQuery --> Tableau Tutorial notebook to Predict Item Backorder

 This repository is part of an ongoing series of tutorials to teach interested individuals simple examples of end-to-end machine learning projects.
 Each notebook is a different part of the end-to-end project.
 The focus of this series of notebooks is to predict item backorder.